MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-quantinuum.md

     QuantumRNG  b4d17c63-2119-4d92-91d9-c18d1a07e08f  Waiting   quantinuum.qpu.h1-1   2020-01-12T22:41:27.8855301+00:00
    ```

-The tables above show that your job has been submitted and is waiting for its turn to run.
+The table shows that your job has been submitted and is waiting for its turn to run.
 To check on the status, use the `az quantum job show` command, being sure to replace the `job-id` parameter with the Id output by the previous command, for example:

    ```azurecli
     az quantum job show -o table --job-id b4d17c63-2119-4d92-91d9-c18d1a07e08f